ADD YOUR NAME

 Email: chief.minister@nt.gov.au

-It is also critical for you to fund Indigenous led diversion programs that address the root causes of trauma and disadvantage, and uphold the principles of self-determination.
-These programs will cost less than putting kids in jail cells and keep our communities safer in the long run.
+I’m calling on you to listen to all criminal, legal, medical, and child psychology experts, and to immediately raise the age of criminal responsibility to at least 14, in line with international standards.
+It is also critical for you to fund Indigenous-led diversion programs that address the root causes of trauma and disadvantage and uphold the principles of self-determination.
+These programs cost less than putting kids in jail and keep our communities safer in the long run.

 Yours sincerely,